viator32/CampusConnect/README.md

-# CampusConnect / ClubHub – Root Guide
+# CampusConnect / ClubHub - Root Guide

 This repo contains a Quarkus backend and a React (Vite) frontend.
-You can run both in one container with Docker, or run them separately for development.
+You can run the full stack with Docker Compose, or run services separately for development.

 ## Quick Start (One Command)